OPERATING INSTRUCTIONS FOR HALL AND EQUIPMENT

 When you have finished, turn off the fridges and leave the doors slightly open.

-AUTOMATIC DOOR CLOSER
+AUTOMATIC DOOR CLOSER (see page 10 of detailed instructions)

 On the door between the entrance hall and the kitchen is an automatic door closer which can be used to hold the door open.